riufix/riufix/README.md

 # Hi there, I'm riufix 👋

-I'm a 2nd year student pursuing a Master's degree in Game Programmation 👨‍🎓 from IIM Digital School Paris 🏫.
+I'm a student pursuing a Master's degree in Game Programmation 👨‍🎓 from IIM Digital School Paris 🏫.
 I'm passionate learner who's willing to learn and work across technologies.
 I love new technologies ✨, Apart from that i also love to help people learning programmation.
 I'm currently into Gameplay developement 💻 and working on my C++ and blue print skills.

 ____________________________
 ## Languages and skills